oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 These issues, also tagged as 'starter projects', are usually local to a small part of the codebase.
 They tend to be easier, so they give you a chance to get your feet wet without having to understand the entire codebase.
 If you'd like some help finding an issue to work on, please don't hesitate to reach out to us at the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev) or the [Gitter chat room](https://gitter.im/oppia/oppia-chat)!
 Also, if the issue you're working on has a grey label of the form "team-name (@team-lead)", please feel free to reach out to that team lead for help or advice on that issue -- they should be able to answer questions about that area of the codebase.

 After working on one or two starter projects, you might be able to join a team that's working on a larger effort.
 You can also ask for suggestions on issues to work on next on [Gitter](https://gitter.im/oppia/oppia-chat), and we can help you find a good project, based on your interests and past contributions.
+In addition, we maintain a list of projects on our [GitHub Projects page](https://github.com/oppia/oppia/projects) which contains information about the various projects and team details.

 For reference, here are descriptions of what the other 'TODO' tags mean:
   * **[TODO: tech (instructions)](https://github.com/oppia/oppia/labels/TODO%3A%20tech%20%28instructions%29)** means that the overall solution is generally known, but newcomers to the codebase may need additional instructions to be able to implement them.
 Adding instructions, such as where to make the necessary changes, will help move these issues to the `TODO: code` stage.